gerardmortel/bawoc/README.md

-# Install IBM Business Automation on Containers on OpenShift on Fyre
+# Install IBM Business Automation Workflow on Containers (BAWoC) on OpenShift on Fyre
 # https://github.ibm.com/gmortel/bawoc

 # Resources used to create this